the seven wonders of Europe

 Fate has not been kind to the seven ancient wonders.
 Two had suffered grievous damage even by the time Antipater of Sidon compiled his list.
 A young vandal called Herostratus had set fire to the Temple of Artemis, and the Colossus of Rhodes had been toppled by an earthquake.

 This is just an excerpt.
-If you are a subscriber to hidden europe magazine, you can log in to read the full text online.
-Access for non-subscribers will be offered slightly later.
-Of course you can also read the full article in the print edition of hidden europe 13.
+The full text of this article is not yet available to members with online access to hidden europe.
+Of course you can read the full article in the print edition of hidden europe 13.